-Surveys are conducted monthly by the Department of Public Safety to ensure that equipment is in working order.
+Surveys are conducted monthly by the UPD to ensure that equipment is in working order.
 If equipment is found to be non-operational, a repair request is given to the responsible department.
 The University makes every effort to promote safety.
-Particular attention is paid to the design of landscaping, groundskeeping and exterior lighting.
+Particular attention is paid to the design of landscaping, grounds keeping and exterior lighting.
 Facilities Services and Environmental Health and Safety Office also conduct regular safety inspections.